Choosing The Right Touring Bike Handlebars for You

 We all need to feel happy on our own bike.
-Vivente broadly divides handlebars into drop and upright styles.
+Vivente broadly divides handlebars into drop and flat/upright styles.
 But there is no right or wrong.
 Our hands become familiar with where everything is within a few days.

 Are Drop Bars the More Comfortable Touring Bike Handlebar?

 Drop bars were originally developed to get our bodies a little lower, or at least to give us the option of being lower.
 This would reduce wind resistance.
 But for touring bikes, that get ridden for long periods, they (drop bars) offer the added benefit of being able to change our back-angle.
+Some sit-up bars offer a reached-forward position so are not as different as they might at first look.

 Are Drop Bars More Comfortable?